markspan/Alakazam/README.md

 The general idea is to create a user interface to do EEG analysis.
 This is work in progress!

-The inteface is based on the toolgroup demo, and is vey much influenced by the "Brainvision Analyser" interface.
+The interface is based on the [Toolgroup](http://undocumentedmatlab.com/articles/matlab-toolstrip-part-2-toolgroup-app) demo, and is vey much influenced by the "[Brainvision Analyser](https://www.brainproducts.com/promo_analyzer2.php)" interface.
+Timeseries plotting based on [plotECG](https://nl.mathworks.com/matlabcentral/fileexchange/59296-daniel-frisch-kit-plot-ecg)  by daniel frisch
-The generic data object used for a study is the EEGLAB "EEG" structure.
+The generic data object used for a study is the [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) "EEG" structure.
 Alakazam does put some extra info in this structure when it writes its own .mat files.
 Take a look at the "Transformations" directory to get the idea of how to add computations to the package.

 ``` Matlab